 Former San Diego aeronautical engineer Samuel L. Blasker had a strong passion for science and technology.

-As he once described it, “old problems require new thinking for resolution.”
-Samuel believed in encouraging and supporting innovative approaches to solve the critical problems facing us today.
+As he once described, “old problems require new thinking for resolution.”
+Samuel believed in encouraging and supporting innovative approaches to solve today’s critical problems.

 While working for Convair, an American aircraft manufacturing company, Samuel saw firsthand the value of scientific innovation.
-He was instrumental in pioneering many of the aerospace technologies the world relies on today.
+He pioneered many of the aerospace technologies the world relies on today.

-So when Samuel started planning for his future, it was only natural that he establish a formal means to encourage and promote scientists just like himself.
+So when Samuel started planning for his future, it was only natural to establish a formal means to encourage and promote scientists like himself.

-Before his passing, Samuel left an $8 million legacy endowment fund to The San Diego Foundation in his will.
-The fund was created to directly invest in those current and future scientists who could make significant impacts to improve the quality of life in San Diego, as well as the world.
+Before his passing, Samuel left an $8 million legacy endowment fund to San Diego Foundation (SDF) in his will.
+The fund was created to directly invest in current and future scientists who could significantly improve the quality of life in San Diego and the world.

 Science & Technology Program

-SDF established the Science & Technology Program to honor Samuel’s wishes, The San Diego Foundation setup the Science & Technology Program to inspire and support new ways of thinking.
-In accordance with Samuel’s charitable goals, the fund advances the frontiers of science across disciplines, including biology, chemistry, engineering, physics, oceanography, computer science, sociology and ethics.
+SDF established the Science & Technology Program to honor Samuel’s wishes to promote science, technology, engineering and math (STEM) education to underrepresented young adults.
+Per Samuel’s charitable goals, the fund advances the frontiers of science across disciplines, including biology, chemistry, engineering, physics, oceanography, computer science, sociology and ethics.

-Since 1999, the Science & Technology Program has granted over $7.6 million to more than 150 scientists and engineers in partnership with more than 55 San Diego nonprofit organizations.
+Since 1999, the Science & Technology Program has granted over $10 million to support more than 2,579 scientists and engineers in partnership with more than 55 San Diego nonprofit organizations.

-Grant projects address a broad spectrum of new technology through investments in research and STEM education.
-For example, in the past decade, ultra-short pulsed lasers have opened the door to new advancements used in precision medical surgery, communications and micromachining.
+Grant projects address a broad spectrum of new technology through research and STEM education investments.
+For example, in the past decade, ultra-short pulsed lasers have opened the door to new advancements in precision medical surgery, communications and micromachining.

-Dr. Anderson’s work is one of many examples of the impact the Science & Technology Program has had within the region.
+Dr. Anderson’s work is one of many examples of the Science & Technology Program’s impact within the region.

-Thanks to Samuel L. Blasker’s vision, and The San Diego Foundation’s stewardship of his legacy gift, the region continues to stay at the top of scientific growth and innovation.
+Thanks to Samuel L. Blasker’s vision and SDF’s stewardship of his legacy gift, the region remains at the top of scientific growth and innovation.